 The Triple-DES coprocessor supports single DES and Triple-DES operations.
-Only Triple-DES is in the scope of this evaluation, in 2-key or 3-key operation with two/three 56-bit keys (112-/168-bit).
+Only Triple-DES with 3-key operation is in the scope of this evaluation.
 The AES coprocessor supports AES operation with three different key lengths of 128, 192 or 256 bit.
 The Fame2 coprocessor supplies basic arithmetic functions to support implementation of asymmetric cryptographic algorithms by the Security IC Embedded Software.
 The random number generator provides true random numbers without pseudo random calculation.
 The CRC coprocessor provides CRC generation polynomial CRC-16 and CRC-32.
 The copy machine supports a mechanism to transfer data between specific Special Function Registers as well as memories without interaction of the CPU.